Perry Mason moment

 Perry Mason as portrayed by Warren William (centre) in The Case of the Lucky Legs (1935).

-In court proceedings in the United States, a Perry Mason moment is said to have occurred whenever information is unexpectedly (to most present), and often dramatically, introduced into the record that changes the perception of the proceedings greatly and often influences the outcome.
-Often it takes the form of a witness's answer to a question, but it can sometimes come in the form of new evidence.
-It takes its name from Perry Mason, a fictional character in novels and stories written by Erle Stanley Gardner, where such dramatic reversals occurred, often in the form of witnesses confessing to crimes others were accused of in response to the sudden exposure of an inconsistency in their alibi.
+In court proceedings in the United States, a Perry Mason moment is a dramatic, unexpected revelation during a legal trial, usually from a witness's testimony; sometimes it is new evidence.
+It takes its name from Perry Mason, the fictional lawyer in the works of Erle Stanley Gardner, where such dramatic reversals occurred, often when witnesses confess to crimes that others were accused of in response to the sudden exposure of an inconsistency in their alibi.

-Because of modern discovery requirements, Perry Mason moments are rare in actual American court proceedings.
+Modern discovery rules make Perry Mason moments rare in actual American court proceedings.
 Both sides are largely aware of what the other plans to introduce as evidence, and judges usually stay or continue proceedings when a party informs the court it has uncovered new evidence, in order that the opposing party be sufficiently prepared.
 Lawyers, too, prefer not to ask witnesses questions when they do not have a good idea what the response will be.
-Perry Mason moments that do occur, such as those on live television during the first Menendez brothers trial and the O. J. Simpson trial, are often the result of careful planning by the lawyers involved.
+Perry Mason moments that do occur, such as those on live television during the first Menendez brothers trial and the O. J. Simpson trial, are often the result of careful planning by the lawyers.
 Gambles by lawyers have also resulted in Perry Mason moments, sometimes not for their side, and some have occurred completely spontaneously.